 interest in science or engineering (GSRI, 2016).
 Council-sponsored

-FIRST teams for the 2020-21 season are forming now.
-Teams are
+FIRST teams for the 2022-2023 season are in the process of forming.

-build and program a simple machine based on the theme of the year as
+Scouts build and program a simple machine based on the theme of the

 topic.
 Teams show their machine and project at an Expo.
 A team